 Remark 13.3 (Effective Size Increase)

-The weight system allows blocks up to approximately 2.3 MB in practice (with typical transaction mixes), while maintaining backward compatibility with the 1 MB limit for non-witness data.
+The weight system allows blocks up to approximately 2.3 MB with typical transaction mixes (observed blocks average 1.5–2 MB), while maintaining backward compatibility with the 1 MB limit for non-witness data.

 13.5 Block Validation Rules